 - nearly 100 graduate degrees and credentials

 - lifelong learning classes, seminars, and certificate programs through the College of Extended Studies

-- Study abroad: SDSU ranks in the top 25 universities nationwide, and third in California, for students studying abroad as part of their college experience.
+- Study abroad: SDSU ranks No. 15 among universities nationwide for students studying abroad as part of their college experience.

-- Diversity: SDSU ranks seventh in the nation and second in California for bachelor's degrees awarded to Hispanics.
+- Diversity: SDSU ranks seventh in the nation for ethnically diversity, according to U.S. News and World Report.

 - Fulbright scholars: SDSU has more student Fulbright recipients than any other California State University and is tied with UCLA for third in California behind Stanford and UC Berkeley.

 - 100+ countries represented

 Admitted Student Profile Fall 2016